-We have over 40 fertility specialists available to you who are fluent in Cantonese, English, Hakka, Hindi, Hokkien, Indonesian, Malay, Mandarin, Marathi, Punjabi, Russian, Sinhalese, Ukrainian, and Urdu.
+We have over 60 fertility specialists available to you who are fluent in Cantonese, English, Greek, Hakka, Hindi, Hokkien, Kurdish, Indonesian, Italian, Malay, Mandarin, Marathi, Punjabi, Russian, Sinhalese, Spanish, Turkish, Ukrainian, and Urdu.

 Please be aware that you may need an interpreter or translator to be present at this appointment.
 If so, please let us know when making the appointment so we can assist you in this matter.

 City Fertility recommends that you use a professional interpreter if your spoken English is limited or is not adequate to discuss your medical details with the specialist.
 It is extremely important that you understand the treatment process completely, and are able to provide informed consent regarding your treatment.

 At the time of booking your appointments please indicate that you require an interpreter to be organised for you and the language that you require.